essif-lab/framework/docs/terms/control-process.md

 4. for every new or modified control objective, the criteria for the initial control objectives are met.

 #### 5. Decision making.
-_The purpose of this %%activity|action%% is to explicitly decide which of the proposals in step 4 will be adopted, and which not._
+_The purpose of this [activity](@) is to explicitly decide which of the proposals in step 4 will be adopted, and which not._

 Doing so shows that you have actually learned.
 Also, putting all decisions in a single step allows the governor to delegate the work in steps 3 and 4 to others.